sqlxpert/lights-off-aws/README.md

 Ever forget to turn the lights off?
 Now you can:

-- Stop EC2 instances and RDS/Aurora databases overnight by tagging them with cron schedules, to cut AWS costs.
+- Stop EC2 instances and RDS/Aurora databases temporarily by tagging them with cron schedules, to cut AWS costs.
+Schedules (not references to schedules) go directly in the tags.

 - Trigger AWS Backup with cron schedules in resource tags.

-- Delete expensive infrastructure overnight by tagging your own CloudFormation stacks with cron schedules.
+- Delete expensive infrastructure temporarily by tagging your own CloudFormation stacks with cron schedules.

-- Easily deploy this solution to multiple AWS accounts and regions.
+- Easily deploy this tool to multiple AWS accounts and regions.

-_Most of all, this solution is lightweight.
+_Most of all, this tool is lightweight.
 Not counting blanks, comments, or tests, AWS's
 [Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws)
 has over 9,500 lines of Python!
 At about 600 lines of Python, Lights Off is